Kanban-Zai/kanban-zai-version-1.0/ops.md

 ### The Vision Team

-The vision teams role is to protect the teams bugdet and protect the team from outside micro management.
+The vision team takes the raw idea from the client and outputs epics.
+The process through which this happens is the process that protects the team from the outside world.

-This must be achieved by engaging the client and taking the their idea and moulding it into costable packets that can be passed to the planning team.
-The clients idea must be taken from what they think they want to something that is practically buildable.
-It also must account for the current appitite for the idea.
+Epics are the clients vision realized over time.
+Each epic has an approximate budget and an approximate build order aggreed with the client.

 Not all ideas are equal and each must be balanced against many things